Creating a design¶

 signals:

-# convention assumes the AXI Stream transmitter (master) perspective
+# The convention assumes the AXI Stream transmitter (manager) perspective

 required: